 Met a lot of day hikers today, including a great family from Stroudsburg, PA, near my hometown.

 Hiked the last part of the day with Turtle, Sugar Daddy, and Eggman.
 I caught a great view from Mary’s Rock where we could actually see clouds and fog developing below us, rolling in swiftly.
+Life is good.

 Near the end of the day I went through Thornton Gap, which leads to Luray, Virginia and its famous caverns.
 There’s a bit of a climb up from there to the Pass Mountain Hut.
 I tackled the climb late in the evening, and didn’t feel very good – probably a combination of heat, humidity, and junk food.